yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-object-interoperability.markdown

 The `SqlQuery` class has a `QueryResultType` settings which can be set at construction.
 The following options are available:
 - `Object` - Return .NET Object(s).
 - `Document` - Return space document(s).

+{% comment %}
-{comment}* `NOT_SET` - If the type is registered with a concrete java class, return an Object.
+* `NOT_SET` - If the type is registered with a concrete java class, return an Object.
 Otherwise, return a document.
-This is the default behavior.{comment}
+This is the default behavior.
+{% endcomment %}

 ## ID Based Query